 A uniquely American syncopated music and precursor to jazz.

-Ragtime differed from the jazz music that followed in that it was played exactly as it was written on the page, a trait it shared with classical music.
-In fact, Ragtime had a profound influence on European classical composers of the era such as Claude Debussy and Igor Stravinsky.
+Ragtime players did not improvise from the sheet music, which was an essential difference between it and the jazz music that followed — a trait it shared with classical music.
+In fact, ragtime profoundly influenced European classical composers of the era, such as Claude Debussy and Igor Stravinsky.

 It brings joy to me when ofttimes sad at heart